Candidiasis: What Is It?

 Symptoms are very variable and might be hard to identify.
 The prognosis is also very variable.
 It can range from mild infections to life-threatening problems in the case of having a very weak immune system.
 Because of this, it’s very important to learn how to identify possible cases of candidiasis.

-This is a type formed by yeast-like fungus, mostly unicellular.
+This is a type formed by yeast-like fungus.
 Within this type three kinds we’re interested in here are:

 - Candida albicans: This is the most aggressive kind and responsible for more than half of symptoms.